 This extra trust means that branded links can increase click-through rates by up to 39% too.

 As well as including all these trustworthy ingredients in your posts, make sure that your tone on social media is positive and upbeat.
-Giving out about competitors won’t build brand trust, showing personality and reminding followers that there’s a person behind your posts will.
+Giving out about competitors won’t build brand trust, but since emotional branding is the way to go, showing personality and reminding followers that there’s a person behind your posts will.

 Many people are obsessed with #SEO, yet it’s often forgotten about when it comes to our visuals 🖼 🖼 🖼 Here is the ultimate guide on how to optimize your images from @vickyecommerce Check it out:https://t.co/TzSKv7aoEf pic.twitter.com/cdwNYJ28Kb